dnsosa/dnsosa.github.io/about.md

 </p>

 <p>
 I have had the great pleasure of working with many wonderful teammates.
-Some of my work experiences have included conducting research with leaders in AI-driven drug discovery, pursuing multiple research projects with a global coalition trying to make sense of emerging COVID-19 research, contributing to biometrics and informatics efforts in multiple pharmaceutical companies, protein engineering of precise fluorescence-based sensors in the wet lab, and developing software frameworks for a healthcare robotics company.
-Most recently, I conducted research under the advising of Russ Altman, investigating the automated creation of pharmacological knowledge representations from unstructured texts and using these models to drive drug-discovery.
+Some of my work experiences have included developing NLP-powered knowledge frameworks with leaders in AI-driven drug discovery, pursuing multiple projects with a global coalition trying to make sense of emerging COVID-19 research, developing informatics tools and conducting biometrics analyses for multiple pharmaceutical companies, protein engineering of fluorescence-based high-precision sensors in the wet lab, and engineering software frameworks for a healthcare robotics company.
+Most recently, I conducted research under the advising of Russ Altman, investigating the automated creation of pharmacological knowledge representations from unstructured scientific literature and using these models to empower drug repurposing to address clinical need.
 </p>

 <p>